et/et.github.com/source/_posts/2012-09-26-the-dirty-duo-half-dome-and-clouds-rest-in-a-day.markdown

 ### Descending

 I won't bore you with the details of descending since as we all know, doing the back of an out-and-back sucks.
 But we did see a cute cuddly baby bear which I barely managed to snap a shot of before he scampered back into the woods.

+{% img /images/yosemite-clouds-rest-bear.JPG 500 %}

 We reached the end of the trail at about 4PM and met up with our friends to celebrate with some Mexican.